guoyu07/Luft/README.md

-TinyMVC
+Luft
 =======

-MVC — simple, pretending to be cross-platform, application carcass in C++.
+Luft — pretending to be simple, fast and minimalistic OS and platform abstraction layer and application carcass in C++.